JefferyLim/ec513_final_project/docs/milestones/milestone3.md

 - wbuf_v_lo: indicates a buffered store is ready to be written from the write buffer into the actual data memory
 - wbuf_yumi_li : marks write buffer entry wbuf_v_lo completed

-### Icache:
-- icache_pkt_i: carries the incoming fetch request, including the virtual address (.vaddr) and crucially the speculation flag (.spec). tells you if and what address is being requested -speculatively.
-- data_o: holds the instruction data returned on a hit
-- cache_req_o: contains the request sent to the next level cache/memory on a miss or uncached access. shows if a speculative access that missed might have propagated
-- data_mem_pkt_i: takes fill data coming back from the cache engine. confirms that a cache line was allocated/filled. maybe keep an eye for a speculative miss case.
-- tag_mem_pkt_i:  tag and state updates coming back from the cache engine. it signals a state change possibly triggered speculatively?

 ## Code

 Last milestone, we created a [virtual_memory.c](https://github.com/JefferyLim/black-parrot-sim/blob/ec513/sw/virtual_memory.c) program that maps pages and sets the privilege level (User or Supervisor level).
-We've cleaned it up and updated it.
+We've cleaned it up and updated it to include some other cases.
+The flow of software we tested was:

+1. (Machine mode) Set up memory spaces and enable virtual memory.
+We allocate an address (0x8040_0000) to be user accessible.
+2. (Machine mode) Write some data (0x8badf00ddeadbeef) into this address.
+3. (Machine mode) Launch user test program
+4. (User mode) Successfully reads from the address (0x8040_0000)
+5. (User mode) Launches a Syscall
+6. (Supervisor mode) Update PTE
+6a.
+(Supervisor mode) Flushes the TLB
+6b.
+(Supervisor mode) Does NOT flush the TLB

+From here, the code behavior diverges.
+In the case of flushing the TLB

+7. (User mode) Attempts to read again from the address, only to be blocked

+In the case of not flushing the TLB

+7. (User mode) Successfully reads from memory, and is able to continue writing to memory location.

 ## Finding Vulnerabilities and Example Traces